nygrenh/course-search/README.md

 ## Code documentation

 In the `Frontend` folder you can find the web page displayed for the user.
 The `Scraper` folder is where all the magic happens fetching the course information from UH API.
-Fractions of the codes are documented in the source files.
+Fractions of the codes are documented in the source files and others are found in [docs](docs/).

 ## License